 Melasma can become permanent if you do not take the right measures to prevent it from forming or re-occurring in the future.
 Here are some tips for you –

-- Always Apply Sun Screen With An SPF Of At Least 30 – Apart from staying out of the sun, apply a sunscreen with SPF 30-50 for your melasma prone skin to protect it from both UVA and UVB rays.
+- Always Apply Sun Screen: Apart from staying out of the sun, apply a sunscreen with SPF 30-50 for your melasma prone skin to protect it from both UVA and UVB rays.
 Opt for products that contain zinc oxide or titanium dioxide.

 Melasma affects many women in India, but it can be tackled easily.
 You do not have suffer from how the dark patches are marring your look anymore.
 There are plenty of treatments available that work towards effective lightening and removal of melasma patches.
 Make sure to speak to an experienced dermatologist and get the best advice.